cwnorhino/line-following-robot/README.md

 | 12  | Battery Holder                 |
 | 13  | Castor Wheel                   |

-fileciteturn1file0

 ---

 ## Working

 The IR sensor emits infrared light and measures the reflected intensity from the surface.
 White surfaces reflect more light, while black lines reflect less.
-The ESP32 continuously reads this data and compares it with a predefined threshold fileciteturn1file0.
+The ESP32 continuously reads this data and compares it with a predefined threshold.

 - If white surface is detected → Motors move forward
 - If black line is detected → Motors stop